mrndhlovu/milestone-project4/README.md

 #### Login page

 Login page for the user.
-When authenticated, user will be redirected to the user profile page other error message will be triggered if there is any.
+When authenticated, user will be redirected to the user profile page otherwise an error message will be triggered if there is any.

 #### Sign up page